marblejs/docs/advanced/context.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

 The type safety is very important.
 If you are percipient, you'll notice that using previously defined `d2Token` together with provided dependency we can also grab its inferred type.
-Reading from the context is not safe every time, thats why the provided dependency is wrapped arround [`Option`](https://gcanti.github.io/fp-ts/Option.html) monad that you can work on.
-As you can see the real benefit of using Readers is to be able to provide that context in an implicit way without the need to state it explicitly on each one of the functions that needs it.
+Reading from the context is not safe every time, that's why the provided dependency is wrapped around [`Option`](https://gcanti.github.io/fp-ts/Option.html) monad that you can work on.
+As you can see, the real benefit of using Readers is to be able to provide that context in an implicit way without the need to state it explicitly on each one of the functions that needs it.

-If you will try to do a `GET /` request, you should see in the `Hello, world!` message in the respone.
-Thats how Dependency Injection work in Marble.js!
+If you try to do a `GET /` request, you should see in the `Hello, world!` message in the response.
+That's how Dependency Injection works in Marble.js!

 ## Eager vs lazy readers

-Let's say you have a HTTP server that would like to connect with a WebSocket server.
-When bootstrapping a WebSocket server we want to instantiate it as soon as possible \(aka eagerly\).
+Let's say you have an HTTP server that would like to connect with a WebSocket server.
+When bootstrapping a WebSocket server, we want to instantiate it as soon as possible \(aka eagerly\).
 The Marble.js Context was designed with a need for flexible way of connecting dependent modules - eagerly and lazily.

 **By default Instances are created lazily when they are needed**.
 If a dependency is never used by another component, then it won’t be created at all.
 This is usually what you want.
 For most components there’s no point creating them until they’re needed.
 However, in some cases you want dependencies to be started up straight away or even if they’re not used by another function.
-For example, you might want to send a message to a remote system, warm up a cache when the application starts or boostrapp a WebSocket server.
+For example, you might want to send a message to a remote system, warm up a cache when the application starts or boostrap a WebSocket server.
 You can force a dependency to be created eagerly by using an **eager binding**.

-Lets look at an example of eagerly binding of a WebSocket server.
+Let's look at an example of eagerly binding of a WebSocket server.

 {% code-tabs %}
 {% code-tabs-item title="tokens.ts" %}